Exclusive: Fed's Williams says new economic outlook necessary for rate hikes

 “I don’t think that it would take a big change, but it would be a different outlook either for growth or inflation” to return to hiking rates, Williams, one of the Fed’s three vice chairs and a key voice on rate policy, told Reuters.

-Williams’ comments, made just weeks after the central bank paused its once quarterly rate hikes, underscore just how high the bar would be for tighter monetary policy, and suggest that such a move may not come anytime soon.
+Williams’ comments, made just weeks after the U.S. central bank paused its once quarterly rate hikes, underscore just how high the bar would be for tighter monetary policy, and suggest that such a move may not come anytime soon.

 The Fed could also keep levels of bank reserves on its books that are far closer to current levels than previously thought, Williams said.

-Along with its rate-hike holiday, Fed policymakers are currently finalizing plans on how they would end the reduction of their balance sheet, which includes holdings of bank reserves bulked up in part by the Fed’s need for cash to buy bonds to halt the global financial crisis a decade ago.
+Along with its rate-hike holiday, Fed policymakers are finalizing plans on how they would end the reduction of their balance sheet, which includes holdings of bank reserves bulked up in part by the Fed’s need for cash to buy bonds to halt the global financial crisis a decade ago.

 Williams estimated the so-called balance sheet rolloff could end when bank reserves get to “maybe $1 trillion of reserves or somewhat more than that,” about $600 billion less than current levels.
-That implies the runoff would continue at least into next year at its current pace.

 The figure is “a guess today of the amount of reserves that will be held in the system in the future - but again we are learning and will get a finer touch on that,” he said.

+That view implies the runoff would continue at least into next year at its current pace.
+At least two Fed policymakers have said the Fed could stop making changes to the portfolio this year.

-Williams, who is vice chairman of the rate-setting Federal Open Market Committee and votes when that group meets, said policymakers are “in a very good place” on policy, with rates around neutral, the U.S. economy in a strong place and pressures on prices subdued.
+Williams, who is vice chairman of the rate-setting Federal Open Market Committee and votes when that group meets, said policymakers are “in a very good place,” with rates around neutral, the U.S. economy growing and price pressures subdued.

 “Monetary policy is where it should be,” he said.
 “It’s around my view of what neutral interest rates are.”

+After Williams’ remarks, stocks pared gains into the market close Tuesday afternoon, with the S&P 500 ending up 0.15 percent.
+Yields on U.S. Treasury bonds fell.
+Benchmark 10-year notes fell to 2.64 percent from a high near 2.68 percent earlier in the day.

-After its most recent meeting, Fed policymakers signaled their three-year drive to tighten monetary policy may be at an end due to a suddenly cloudy outlook for the U.S. economy, a global growth slowdown and impasses over trade and government budget negotiations.
+After its most recent meeting, Fed policymakers signaled their three-year drive to tighten monetary policy may be at an end due to a cloudy U.S. and global economic outlook as well as impasses over trade and government budget negotiations.
+Further details on the policy meeting at the end of January are expected when the Fed releases records from its deliberations on Wednesday.

-The Fed increased interest rates three times in 2017 and four times last year, pushing them up to 2.25 percent to 2.5 percent at its final 2018 meeting in December.
+The Fed increased interest rates three times in 2017 and four times last year, pushing them up to between 2.25 percent and 2.5 percent at its final 2018 meeting in December.

-Further details on that policy meeting at the end of January are expected when the Fed releases records from its deliberations on Wednesday.

-In recent days Cleveland Federal Reserve President Loretta Mester and Fed Governor Lael Brainard both said they supported ending the U.S. central bank’s unwinding of its bond holdings this year.

-The Fed’s balance sheet ballooned to over $4 trillion in the wake of the 2007-09 recession but policymakers began trimming its bond holdings in the final months of 2017.
+The central bank’s balance sheet ballooned to over $4 trillion in the wake of the 2007-09 recession but policymakers began trimming bond holdings in the final months of 2017.

-Further details on that policy meeting at the end of January are expected when the Fed releases records from its deliberations on Wednesday.

-Reporting by Howard Schneider, Jonathan Spicer and Trevor Hunnicutt; Editing by Chizu Nomiyama
+Reporting by Howard Schneider, Jonathan Spicer and Trevor Hunnicutt in New York; Editing by Chizu Nomiyama and James Dalgleish